Generic Name: dabrafenib (da bRAF e nib)

 Using Tafinlar may increase your risk of developing other types of skin cancer.
 Ask your doctor about your specific risk.
 Tell your doctor if you notice any new skin symptoms such as redness, sores that will not heal, or a mole that has changed in size or color.

-FDA pregnancy category D. Do not use Tafinlar if you are pregnant.
+Do not use Tafinlar if you are pregnant.
 It could harm the unborn baby.
 Tell your doctor if you become pregnant during treatment.
-Use effective birth control while you are using this medication and for at least 4 weeks after your treatment ends.
+Use effective birth control while you are using this medication and for 2 weeks after your last dose.

 Tafinlar can make birth control pills less effective.
 Ask your doctor about using non hormonal birth control (condom, diaphragm with spermicide) to prevent pregnancy while taking Tafinlar.